khyatiparekh/Searching-for-Success/README.md

 5) The predicted probability that the stock price will increase after the next quarter's earnings have been released.

 ## Project Data
-In this case, the project data is rather small, and recorded in csv files saved in `Searching For Success/Data`.
+In this case, the project data is rather small, and recorded in csv files saved in `SearchingForSuccess/Data`.
+For Amazon, Google and Microsoft:
+Daily Stock Price Data from 2007 - 2017
+Daily Google Keywords Search Index Data 2007 - 2017

 ## Example

-We have a demo notebook for each function.
-There is a folder for each function EarningReport.py, PredictionStockPrice.py and HistoricalDataPlot.py.
+We have a demo notebook for Amazon.
+It will import all modules and generate output for Amazon by running the notebook.

 ## Testing

-These consists of unit tests for each function.
+It consists of unit tests for `EarningReport.py, PredictionStockPrice.py and HistoricalPlot.py`.

 ## Documentation